canonical/charmed-openstack-upgrader/docs/how-to/test-on-juju-openstack-provider.rst

 Bootstrap juju controller on openstack cloud
 --------------------------------------------

-Follow the step on the `official document <https://juju.is/docs/juju/manage-controllers#heading--bootstrap-a-controller>`_ to bootstrap a Juju Openstack controller
+Follow the step on the `official documentation <https://juju.is/docs/juju/manage-controllers#heading--bootstrap-a-controller>`_ to bootstrap a Juju Openstack controller

 Deploy openstack with juju openstack-provider